interpretable/install/README.md

  - Reload privilege table **YES**

+## VPN Setup
+For experimentation purpose a VPN is used to access to the machines (ssh and monitoring)

+>VPN certificate setup (put your certificate files in the folder config/vpn )
+>Push Enter when finished

+Files types you need to put in config/vpn
+- .conf
+- .crt
+- .key

 ## Open Frameworks installation

  - Your system is not updated the can create problems when installing the OF dependencies .
-Do you want to update all the package now **YES**<>
+Do you want to update all the package now **YES**
  - instaling the dependencies with the -hwe-18.04 packages confirm **NO**
  - Do you want to continue **YES**
  - Do you need to install poco libraries in the system with the following package libpoco-dev **YES**

+## When installation finished

+### Intepretable oF autostart
+On the ubuntu GUI go in apps/applications on startup ("Applications au démarrage") Clic on the Add button a promt should open
+=> Type "Interpretable in Name"
+=> Select the run-interpretable.sh file In Document
+=> Clic on add